ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 __Continuous Integration:__ Main-branch is always in a building state and test are passing.

-__Continuous Delivery:__ Main-branch deploys to test and is promoted to production
+__Continuous Delivery:__ Main-branch deploys to test and is manually promoted to production

 __Continuous Deployment:__ Main deploys straight to production.
 There can be a separate testing environment, but both are deployed to the same time.